Council tax property exemptions

 Class B Unoccupied and owned by a charity.
 This exemption applies whether or not the property contains furniture.
 On expiry of the exemption period the property will become a Long Term Empty property and will then be liable for 100% charge.

 Class C discount.
-Properties which are unoccupied and unfurnished are exempt for the first month.
+Properties which are unoccupied and unfurnished are exempt for the 7 days.
 After which a full charge is levied.
-After two years of being unoccupied and unfurnished the charge is increased to 150 per cent.
+After two years of being unoccupied and unfurnished the charge is increased to 200 per cent.
 Find out more on the Empty Homes page.

 Class D Empty due to person being in prison (except for non payment of Council Tax or a fine).
 The property may be either furnished or unfurnished but cannot apply if there is someone still living in the property.